 Senior Advisor for Communication

-Ms. Nybro is a health communication specialist with 15 years of professional experience in designing communication strategies and products for a diverse range of audiences.
-She is responsible for the overall management of global and country-level dissemination of DHS data with the ultimate goal of increasing data use for decision making.
-Ms. Nybro has been with The DHS Program since 2004 and has led the DHS team in digital communication activities, including the development of the new STATcompiler and mobile app.
-Ms. Nybro has worked to strengthen capacity in communication and dissemination of DHS data in multiple countries, including Myanmar, Lesotho, Tanzania, Ethiopia, and the Philippines.
-She has also trained international journalists to use DHS data accurately in reporting.
-She has a special interest in data visualization.
-Ms. Nybro has an M.P.H. in global maternal and child health from The University of North Carolina at Chapel Hill.
+Ms. Balian is a health communication specialist with 15 years of professional experience in designing communication strategies and products for a diverse range of audiences.
+She is responsible for the overall management of global and country-level dissemination of DHS Program data with the ultimate goal of increasing data use for decision making.
+Ms. Balian has been with The DHS Program since 2010 and has led the development of the project's suite of tutorial videos on YouTube.
+Ms. Balian has worked to strengthen capacity in communication and dissemination of DHS Program data in multiple countries, including Senegal, Haiti, Tanzania, Benin, Ghana, and the Maldives.
+She has a special interest in monitoring and evaluation and co-leads The DHS Program's Monitoring, Evaluation, and Learning Plan.
+Ms. Balian has an M.P.H. in health education from Emory University in Atlanta.